telerik/winforms-docs/editors/datetimepicker/how-to/tweak-increment-step.md

 Here is the approach divided into separate steps:

 1\.
-In Form Load event handler we subscribe to the ValueChanged event of RadDateTimePicker.
-We also define a DateTime variable globally which holds the initial value of RadDateTimePicker:
+In the form's `Load` event handler subscribe to the __ValueChanged__ event of RadDateTimePicker.
+Define a DateTime variable globally which holds the initial value:

 {{source=..\SamplesCS\Editors\DateTimePicker1.cs region=initialization}}
 {{source=..\SamplesVB\Editors\DateTimePicker1.vb region=initialization}}